-Cauliflower is a commonly consumed winter vegetable which is grown extensively in India.
-Usually we cook the white or yellow colored flower portion, and throw away the green leaves in the garbage bin or utilize them to feed domestic animals.
-These wasted leaves account for almost same volume as the used portion of the cauliflower.
-Cauliflower leaves are less commonly used and inexpensive leafy vegetable whose nutritive potential has not yet been adequately utilized.
+Cauliflower is a commonly consumed winter vegetable that is grown extensively in India.
+Usually, we cook the white or yellow-colored flower portion, and throw away the green leaves in the garbage bin or utilize them to feed domestic animals.
+These wasted leaves account for the almost the same volume as the used portion of the cauliflower.
+Cauliflower leaves are less commonly used and inexpensive leafy vegetables whose nutritive potential has not yet been adequately utilized.
 It is rich in various nutrients but has the highest waste index.

 Do you know cauliflower leaves are nutritionally superior than cauliflower?